 Local Full Fibre Networks Programme

 The Local Full Fibre Networks (LFFN) programme is designed to stimulate commercial investment in full fibre networks in both rural and urban locations across the whole of the UK.
-Funding for the programme is drawn from a total of £740m from the National Productivity Investment Fund which has been allocated to LFFN and the 5G Testbeds and Trials programmes over the next four years.
+Funding for the programme is drawn from a total of £740 million from the National Productivity Investment Fund which has been allocated to LFFN and the 5G Testbeds and Trials programmes over the next four years.

-In late 2017 LFFN launched the first wave of its programme, designed to test the market stimulation approaches the programme is taking. £10m was allocated to the launch of four pilot projects across the country, along with a project on rail connectivity run jointly with the 5G team.
+In late 2017 LFFN launched the first wave of its programme, designed to test the market stimulation approaches the programme is taking. £10 million was allocated to the launch of four pilot projects across the country, along with a project on rail connectivity run jointly with the 5G team.
 Ongoing analysis and evaluation of these pilot projects has helped us shape both our Challenge Fund and our Gigabit Broadband Voucher Scheme.

 The Trans-Pennine Initiative (TPI) has delivered gigabit-capable infrastructure along the existing rail route between Manchester and York.
 The initiative will test the viability of using the rail corridor to deploy high capacity, cost effective fibre, aiming to stimulate commercial extension of the fibre footprint to line-side businesses and communities along the route.
 The project offers a range of connectivity services to telecoms operators and internet service providers seeking to deliver gigabit-capable connectivity to local communities along the route.
 It also offers connections at data centres in Manchester and Leeds, or breakout from initial points of presence along the route.
 For more information about the initiative, please visit Network Rail.